Rubayat26/Rubayat26/README.md

 <p align="center">
-I'm currently working as an intern at <a href="https://algorizin.com/">Algorizin<a> I finished my masters in Business Intelligence from the University of Akron.
+I'm currently working as an intern at <a href="https://algorizin.com/">Algorizin<a>.
+I finished my masters in Business Intelligence from the <a href="https://www.uakron.edu/">University of Akron<a>.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies👨🏻‍💻.
 I'm deep into Web 🕸️ Development.
 </p>